AxLabs/neox-bridge-devnet/README.md

 ## Additional Tools

 ### Sending Messages
 To send messages from NeoX to NeoN3, you can use the `tools/send-message` service.
-It uses the owner wallet in the `tools/neox-wallets` folder to send messages.
+It uses the `deployer` wallet in the `tools/neox-wallets` folder to send messages by default, but it can be overwritten with the env variable `PERSONAL_WALLET_FILENAME` to another wallet name in that folder (e.g. `owner`).

 **1. Sending a string message:**